ashiq24/CoDA-NO/README.md

 > On the Motivation of Each of the Model's Components, Difference with Existing Self-Attention and Novelty

 The motivation of the CoDA-NO layer is discussed in the paragraph “Permutation Equivariant Neural Operator” [line 183].
 We aim to develop a model that can seamlessly adapt from single-physics to multi-physics.
 For this, the model should be able to handle an arbitrary number of variables (codomain) and need to be equivariant with respect to the ordering variables (codomains).
-As the attention mechanism is a set operation, we design a new neural operator layer that employs the attention mechanism among all the co-domains (or variables), treating each PDE as a set of interacting variables.
+As the attention mechanism is a set operation, we design a new neural operator layer that employs the attention mechanism among all the codomains (or variables), treating each PDE as a set of interacting variables.

-Variable-specific positional encoding (VSPE) is required to inform the model of each variable's identity.
+Variable-specific positional encoding (VSPE) is required to inform the model of each variables' identity.
 As the model is permutation equivariant, VSPE helps the model capture variable-dependent interactions (e.g., how the velocity variable interacts with displacement).

 The normalization layer is a very crucial component of the transformer architecture [3].
 However, the designed normalization layer will break the resolution invariance nature of neural operator mapping between function spaces.
 So, we propose a normalization layer for function spaces, which can be seen as an extension of the instance norm [line 244].